-The purpose of the Institutional Effectiveness process at Southern University Law Center is to facilitate a Law Center-wide comprehensive assessment, planning and evaluation process that supports well-informed decision-making and uses results for improvement.
-The Institutional Effectiveness process assists the Law Center in maintaining regional accreditation with the Southern Association of Colleges and Schools Commission on Colleges.
+The purpose of the Institutional Effectiveness process at Southern University Law Center ("Law Center" or "SULC") is to facilitate a Law Center-wide comprehensive assessment, planning, and evaluation process that supports well-informed decision-making and uses results for continuous improvement.
+The Institutional Effectiveness process assists SULC in maintaining regional accreditation with the Southern Association of Colleges and Schools Commission on Colleges ("SACSCOC").
+Furthermore, the Institutional Effectiveness process assists SULC in maintaining accreditation and approval of the American Bar Association ("ABA"), which is recognized by the U.S. Department of Education as the national accrediting agency for programs leading to the juris doctor.

-The Law Center has an institutional effectiveness process in place that involves four core integrated dimensions: Planning, Assessment, Evaluation and Budgeting.
+The Law Center has an institutional effectiveness process in place that involves four (4) core integrated dimensions: Planning, Assessment, Evaluation and Budgeting.

-The Institutional Effectiveness process at Southern University Law Center contains a framework of analysis that complies with the Core Requirements and Comprehensive Standards of the Southern Association of Colleges and Schools Commission on Colleges
+The Institutional Effectiveness process at SULC contains a framework of analysis that complies with the Core Requirements and Comprehensive Standards of the SACSCOC.